heitorado/heitorado/README.md

 ### Hi there, Heitorado here 👋

-- 🔭 I’m currently looking for a job
+- 🔭 I’m currently working at [Labcodes Software Studio](https://labcodes.com.br/)
-- 🌱 I’m currently learning JavaScript, TypeScript, React, Next.js, and a bit of Clojure.
+- 🌱 I’m currently learning JavaScript, TypeScript, React, Next.js, Python, Django and a bit of functional programming when I feel like it.
 - 👯 I’m looking to collaborate on social impact projects
 - 🤔 I’m looking for help with front end development!
 Especially at styling.
 - 💬 Ask me about: